campbell17/campbell17-v2/journal/draft-untitled.md

 With that mystery settled, the people-waiting continues.

+notes for next time: roll this into the topic.
+Good luck.

 - We went to a comedy show the other night in the city.
 While we were waiting for the opener to take the stage, I turned to my friend and asked if he ever thought about what it would be like to be one of these other bags of organs filing in.
 - I'm not a "city person" but I lived in one for seven years during college.
 Most of the people at the show appeared to still be city people.